-The estimated expenses of the offering, exclusive of underwriting discounts and commissions, are approximately \$ and are payable by us.
+The expenses of the offering are estimated at \$ and are payable by us.

-Option to Purchase Additional Shares
+Option to Purchase Additional Notes

-We have granted an option to the underwriters, exercisable for 30 days after the date of this prospectus supplement, to purchase up to 750,000 additional shares at the price per share set forth on the cover page of this prospectus supplement.
-If the underwriters exercise this option, each will be obligated, subject to conditions contained in the underwriting agreement, to purchase a number of additional shares proportionate to that underwriter's initial amount reflected in the above table.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to an additional \$ principal amount of the notes at the public offering price listed on the cover page of this prospectus supplement, less underwriting discounts and commissions, solely to cover overallotments.
+To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the principal amount of additional notes as the principal amount listed next to the underwriter's name in the preceding table bears to the aggregate principal amount of the notes listed next to the names of all underwriters in the preceding table.